prismicio/slice-machine/playwright/README.md

 `data` contains the unmocked procedure's response.
 You can use it in your mocked response.

-If you don't need the unmocked procedure's data or don't want the manager to execute the procedure at all, you can disable the unmocked procedure with `execute` option:
+If you don't need the unmocked procedure's data or don't want the manager to execute the procedure at all, you can disable the unmocked procedure with the `execute` option:

 ```ts
 test.run()(